alexei/python-adapters/README.md

 ## Declaring adapters

-Declaring an adapter is as simply as inheriting from `adapters.Adapter`
+Declaring an adapter is as simple as inheriting from `adapters.Adapter`.

 The `data` argument can be omitted and passed to the `.adapt()` method.
 See [Adapting data](#adapting-data) below.